Stories of Hope

 Donna, Hodgkin Lymphoma Survivor

 In 2007, I was smack dab in the middle of a mid-life crisis.
-At 45-years-old, I had the strong feeling that time was ticking and I needed to get moving if I was going to have any chance of fulfilling my long-held desire to do something significant with my life.
-Being a stay at home wife and mom of two sons, ages nine and twelve, was rewarding but something was missing.
+At 45-years-old, I had a strong feeling that time was ticking and I needed to get moving if I was going to have any chance of fulfilling my long-held desire to do something significant with my life.
+Being a stay-at-home wife and mom of two sons, ages nine and twelve, was rewarding but something was missing.
 I thought that if I went back to practicing law – picking up the life I put on hold while raising children – I would have the chance to continue of my life path toward something big.
 But for months I was chronically ill with a severe cough, itchiness, night sweats, and afternoon fevers, and frankly, it left me withered.

 The cough was so annoying that I decided to visit a doctor so she could give me something to hush it.
 For six months, the first doctor diagnosed my condition as either bronchitis or a super virus.
 The second doctor felt the lumps growing at the base of my neck and on my clavicle and said they were not cancerous tumors.
 Meanwhile, the symptoms were worsening.
 At the insistence of my husband, I consulted with a third doctor who recognized the symptoms of lymphoma right away.
-A CT scan and PET scan confirmed his suspicions and I was referred into one of my local cancer centers in Houston, Texas.
+A CT scan and PET scan confirmed his suspicions and I was referred to one of my local cancer centers in Houston, Texas.
 More testing at the cancer center confirmed it was Hodgkin lymphoma, Stage IIB.

 People often ask me how I felt when I was told after the PET scan that I had cancer.
 I wasn’t shocked or horrified.
 I didn’t think “Why me?”
 Before my diagnosis, I had done a lot of self-diagnosis via the internet and figured something was very wrong.
 So, by the time I was given the news, I was somewhat relieved– I finally knew why I was ill.
 I called my husband and a dear friend who had just battled breast cancer and in a matter of hours laid out a plan to tackle my lymphoma.
-I visited the Lymphoma Research Foundation (LRF) website and got every bit of information I could sent to me.
+I visited the Lymphoma Research Foundation website and got every bit of information I could sent to me.
 Knowledge is power and to beat this I knew I’d need to gather all the power I could.

 But I waited a day to tell my family.
 I wanted to have a game plan before calling them.
 They would be terribly worried and I wanted to put their minds at ease.
 The hardest part was telling my two sons.
 My boys knew that I rarely made a promise I couldn’t keep.
 So, when I gently told them I was ill but that I would take my medicine, be brave and get better, my older one asked “Promise?”
 I hesitated.
 Who really knew if that was a promise I could keep?
 Yet I did.
 I promised.